 Craig is the lead for the department ensuring that all students receive a good standard of care and treatment when seeking assistance from medical staff as well as keeping the department proactive in its prevention of injuries.
 He primarily works with the Rugby Union and Basketball academies.
 Alongside his years of experience, Craig also has additional qualifications in immediate trauma care, acupuncture, Kinesio taping and manipulative techniques as well as recently becoming a certified strength and conditioning specialist.

 Outside of the academy, Craig currently works with the Bristol’s only professional basketball team, the Bristol Flyers, alongside completing a PhD in injury prevention in youth rugby at the University of Bath.

 Chris graduated from the University of Worcester in 2010 with a degree in Sports Therapy and has a variety of experience in both private and sporting settings.

-Chris has additional qualifications in sports trauma management, level two Kinesio Taping with an expertise in exercise prescription and sport specific rehabilitation.
+Chris has additional qualifications in sports trauma management, Kinesio Taping with an expertise in exercise prescription and sport specific rehabilitation.

 Chris plays rugby for North Bristol RFC and has an interest in Strength and Conditioning.